misterorion/misterorion.com/content/posts/caddy-precompress.md

 ## Do I Need All This Complexity?

 One way to avoid all this trouble would be to use a service like Netlify to deploy your site.
-They already do a great job handling compression for you.
+They already do a great job handling brotli and gzip compression for you.
 Another way would be to use a CDN that performs on-the-fly brotli compression, such as KeyCDN.

 But the situation may arise where you don't have access to, or are prohibited from using the above services, for example if you are restricted to using on-prem resources.